-In addition, the company's original shareholders who are selling stockholders (constituting all but one of the selling stockholders, which is a charitable organization) have all agreed with the underwriters that they will not sell or, subject to limited exceptions, including a carve-out for up to 500,000 shares that may be gifted for charitable purposes in the second year, otherwise dispose of any shares of common stock without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
-See "Risk Factors" and "Underwriting" for more information regarding this lock-up arrangement.
-Similarly, the company has entered into a separate lock-up agreement with its original shareholders who are the selling stockholders pursuant to which they agree to be subject to volume restrictions set forth under Rule 144 on the sale of shares after the expiration of the two year lock-up.
+In addition, the selling stockholders have all agreed with the underwriters that they will not sell or, subject to a carve-out for up to 500,000 shares that may be gifted for charitable purposes in the second year, otherwise dispose of any shares of common stock without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
+Similarly, we have entered into a separate lock-up agreement with the selling stockholders pursuant to which they agree to be subject to volume restrictions set forth under Rule 144 on the sale of shares after the expiration of the two year lock-up.

-The number of shares of our common stock outstanding before and after this offering is based on the number of shares of Class A common stock and Class B common stock actually outstanding as of July 1, 2002, and exclude:
+The number of shares of our common stock outstanding before and after this offering is based on the number of shares of Class A common stock and Class B common stock actually outstanding as of June 10, 2002, and exclude:

-- 1 6,885,909 shares issuable upon the exercise of stock options outstanding as of July 1, 2002 at a weighted average exercise price of \$10.13 per share; and - 1 1,874,451 shares of Class A common stock available for future grant or issuance under our various stock incentive plans.
+- 1 6,635,909 shares issuable upon the exercise of stock options outstanding as of June 10, 2002 at a weighted average exercise price of \$10.51 per share; and - 1 2,124,451 shares of Class A common stock available for future grant or issuance under our various stock incentive plans.